Advances in Rehabilitation

 Conclusions

-Despite a reduction in sleep duration and quality, mood, reaction time, and general physical performance remained stable.
-Sport-specific performance improved, highlighting the importance of monitoring sleep and performance during pre-competition periods.
+Despite a reduction in sleep duration and quality, the data indicate that mood, reaction time, and general physical performance remained stable, and sport-specific performance improved.
+These findings highlight the importance of monitoring sleep and performance during pre-competition periods.

 keywords:

-training, athletic performance, sleep quality, para-athletes, martial arts
+athletic performance, martial arts, para-athletes, sleep quality, training

 Quick links